eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 has on record for the client as described in
 [JSON Web Token based Authentication]({{< relref "/concepts/device-identity#json-web-token-based-authentication" >}}).
 If the JWT is verified in combination with the credentials and within its validity period, the client has been authenticated successfully and the connection is being established.
-The validity period is defined within the JWT's payload by the mandatory claims `iat` ("issued at") and `exp` ("expiration time").
+The validity period is defined within the JWS payload by the mandatory claims `iat` ("issued at") and `exp` ("expiration time").
 Please refer to [JSON Web Token based Authentication]({{< relref "/concepts/device-identity#json-web-token-based-authentication" >}}) for more detailed information.